MI-BioLab/region-learner/RegionLearner/README.md

 ## Test
 The parameters for the test are defined here.
 The test is intended as the test on the network predictions (top-1 and top-3 accuracy of the paper), not as the test on the loop closure detection (which can only be performed using rtabmap).
 Parameters are:
 - *test_on_training_set* defines whether to test the algorithm on the training set, using the parameters specified in section *dataset*.
 This is for those datasets (e.g. KITTI) for which a test set does not exist.
 Default value is false.
-- *path_to_test_images* in case a test set exists, this parameter specifies the path to the images of the test set. **Attention**, the slash at the end of the path is necessary.
+- *path_to_test_images* in case a test set exists, this parameter specifies the path to the images of the test set.
 - *path_to_test* in case a test set exists, this parameter specifies the path to the test folder.
 - *train_correspondences_file*, a set of correspondences manually identified between training images and test images.
 - *use_best_model* specifies whether to use the best model specified in *save_model_path* of section **nn** or to use the model saved at the last epoch.